| |

 2| Ride Around Valladolid By Bicycle

-Another way to grasp a sense of Valladolid and go a little bit further than on foot is going by bicycle.
+Another way to grasp a sense of Valladolid and go a little bit further than on foot is to go by bicycle.

 3| Explore Valladolid’s Main Square Parque Francisco Canton